trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson6.md

 Imagine you're standing between two mirrors.
 You see a reflection of a reflection of a reflection... forever!
 That's **recursion**.
 In programming, it's a function that calls *itself* to solve a smaller piece of the same problem.
 We'll use this to "grow" our tree, with each branch being a smaller version of the tree.

 #### **Tool 2: Data Structures (The Tree's Blueprint)**
 How do we store a tree in code?
-We can use a **dictionary** or a **class**!
-Each "node" (or question) in our tree can hold the question and its "left" and "right" branches, which are more nodes.
+We can use a **class**!
+A `class` is like a blueprint for creating objects.
+We'll create a `Node` class that acts as a blueprint for each question (or "node") in our tree.
+Each `Node` object will know what its question is, and what its "left" and "right" branches are.

 #### **Tool 3: Gini Impurity (The "Purity" Score)**
 This is the secret sauce.
 How does the algorithm know which question is best?
 It uses a "purity score" to check how well a question splits the data.